 Skip to main content

-By default, every public service is served at <prefix>-<dep-id>.<platform-apps-domain>.
-If you’d rather serve previews under your own zone — <prefix>-<dep-id>.preview.acme.com, for example — claim a custom domain in your org.
+By default, every public service is served at <env-name>-<service>-<id>.<platform-apps-domain> — for example test-api-3f9a2c1b.app.slipway.sh.
+The <id> is a short, stable identifier derived from the environment-instance (every service of one instance shares it, and it survives redeploys).
+If you’d rather serve previews under your own zone — <env-name>-<service>-<id>.preview.acme.com, for example — claim a custom domain in your org.
 Custom domains are managed at the org level.
-The slipway.yaml references a verified zone by name in ports[].domain; the zone itself is claimed and verified in the UI.
+Your slipway.yaml references a verified zone by name in ports[].domain; the zone itself is claimed and verified in the UI.
+Every plan includes unlimited custom domains.

 Claim a domain